Kanazawa Station

 Shopping in the souvenir market

 Anto on the south side of the station concourse is primarily a souvenir market.
-This is actually one of the best places in Kanazawa to find souvenirs because it has all of Kanazawa’s major handicrafts and local specialty foods collected together in one spot.
-All the best known traditional manufacturers are represented in Anto, so just walking around and looking at the items on offer is an education in Kanazawa’s traditional craft culture.
+This is actually one of the best places in Kanazawa to find souvenirs because it brings many of Kanazawa’s major crafts, confectionery shops, food producers, and sake makers together in one spot.
+Many well-known local brands are represented in Anto, so just walking around and looking at the items on offer is an education in Kanazawa’s traditional craft culture.
 Kanazawa is particularly well known for confectionery, sake rice wine, goods decorated with gold leaf, kutani-yaki style ceramics, and shikki style lacquerware.

 The range of lacquerware includes bowls, trays, cups, chopsticks, accessory boxes, and mirrors